What is parent engagement?

 Download Learning Potential for free from the App Store or Google Play.

 Learning Potential Resources is a website for parents of primary school children that provides ideas, activities, games, and videos to help parents support their children with literacy and numeracy skills.
 It shows how to turn everyday activities—like cooking, watering the garden, or walking the dog—into fun and interactive learning opportunities.
 It supports the Australian Curriculum for primary school.

 Parent engagement project

 The Australian Research Alliance for Children and Youth's parent engagement project is developing and promoting a shared understanding of parent engagement and why it matters; encouraging a consistent and ongoing approach to the measurement of its impact on learning; and building and sharing evidence about 'what works'

 Expansion of Learning for Life Program

-The Australian Government is investing $48 million to expand The Smith Family's Learning for Life Program to support a further 24,000 disadvantaged students and their families.
+The Australian Government has invested $48 million to expand The Smith Family's Learning for Life program to support an extra 24,000 disadvantaged students and their families.

 - financial assistance to pay for school supplies like a school uniform, shoes, textbooks and excursions